MedusaRE/Medusa/medusa_software/paris/README.md

 The server can be the same machine as the client, and it does not need to be over the network (i.e. TCP), it could be a socket, for example.

+## File License
+This file is licensed under the terms of the CC BY-SA 4.0 license.